 If you are in the company of friends that don’t vape, they may appreciate you stealth vaping to minimise the impact your vaping has on them!

-BEING CONSIDERATE OF THE TYPE OF ESTABLISHMENT YOU ARE IN
+SHOULD YOU BE CONSIDERATE OF THE TYPE OF ESTABLISHMENT YOU ARE IN?

 When it comes to vaping indoors, unless it’s explicitly allowed, you shouldn’t really do it, and breaking the rule may result in having a bad time: ejection from the venue, being banned, and possibly even a fine!